-Murgir jhol or aloo diye murgir jhol or Bengali sunday special light chicken curry is a quick and easy recipe of Bengal.
 Murgir jhol means a simple soup like healthy Bengali light chicken curry with potato which is a Sunday special nostalgia.
-Aloo diye murgi’r patla jhol still reminds me of those best Sunday afternoons when it served with gorom vat or piping hot rice.
-And the interesting part of this murgir jhol was the soft flavourful aloo which enhances its taste of this recipe three times more, right?
+Aloo diye murgi’r patla jhol still reminds me of those best Sunday afternoons when it is served with gorom vat or piping hot rice.
+And the interesting part of this murgir jhol was the soft flavourful aloo which enhances the taste of this recipe three times more, right?

-I can still remember when my mom cooked that special bengali lunch menu with murgir mangsho or pathar mangshor jhol.
-Though my dad doesn’t eat mutton so when he was at home this bengali style murgir jhol was common in our household.
+I can still remember when my mom cooked her special murgir mangsho or pathar mangshor jhol.
+Though if dad was at home murgir jhol was common in our household.
 Even still today those delicious chicken or mutton er bengali jhol really make my day special.

-In our childhood, we’ve seen being a bengali we used to eat fish on a daily basis and chicken or mutton curry was only prepared on Sundays.
-And when we have a demand to have chicken kasha instead of jhol, my mom served it at dinner with roti or paratha.
+In our childhood, we’ve seen being a bengali, we used to eat fish on a daily basis and chicken or mutton curry was only prepared on Sundays.
+On Sunday, dad bought fish & chicken both from the market and prefers to eat fish at lunch.
+And as per our demand mom prepared chicken kasha at dinner instead of chicken er jhol and served it with roti or paratha.

 Nowadays I prepare bengali chicken curries too on my son’s demand.
-My son mostly loves the chicken kosha or spicy chicken with a thick gravy among all bengali chicken dishes.
-But that also not on especially Sundays, as per his demand I’ve to cook his special bengali chicken recipes on any day.
+My son mostly loves chicken kosha among all bengali chicken dishes.
+But that also not on especially Sundays, as per his demand I’ve to cook his favorite chicken kosha on any day.

 Nobody from my family prefers to have a less spicy or less oily mangshor jhol.
-So basically Mom prepared aloo diye chicken er or murgir patla jhol by adding little jhal masala or spices even sometimes in the pressure cooker.
-This bengali spicy and soupy chicken curry is easy to make and our all-time favorite.
-Though you may add oil and chili as per your requirement to make a chicken er halka or non-spicy jhol which is healthy too.
-This healthy chicken curry is usually served for small kids and old people of our bengali family.
-This Indian aka bengali light chicken curry or chicken er halka jhol is best for any hot Sunday of summer.
+So basically when Mom prepared chicken er or murgir patla jhol by adding little jhal masala or spices in it.
+That spicy yet soupy bengali chicken curry was our all-time favorite.
+Though you may add oil and chilli as per your requirement to make a chicken er halka or non-spicy jhol which is healthy too.
+That healthy chicken curry is easily served to small kids and old people of our Bengali family.
+This Bengali light chicken curry or chicken er halka jhol is best for any hot summer Sunday afternoon too.

-On Sunday I’ve seen my mom be busy in the kitchen from the morning and we were attracted there when the wonderful aroma or mugrir mangsher jhol spread all over our house.
-My mom can quickly cook a wonderful recipe of murgir jhol with simple ingredients (easily available at home).
-I have never seen her using curd or doi instead she used lemon juice and tomato together to make the meat of chicken (or murgi) soft and tender.
-And this bengali style murgir jhol is also incomplete without mustard oil which lifts its aroma and taste with its pungency.
+On Sunday I’ve seen my mom busy in the kitchen in the morning and we were attracted there when the wonderful aroma of mugrir mangsher jhol spread all over our house.
+My mom can quickly cook a wonderful murgir jhol recipe with simple ingredients (easily available at home).
+Even though I have never seen her using curd or tok doi, instead, she used lemon juice and tomato together to make the meat of chicken (or murgi) soft and tender.
+And this bengali style chicken curry is also incomplete without mustard oil which lifts its aroma and taste with its pungency.

 As you all know as a bengali it’s our basic right to use aloo or potato in our chicken or mutton curries.
 So this aloo diye murgir mangshor jhol or potato added bengali chicken curry can not be the exception.
 Though as per my personal opinion taste-wise this jhol tastes best with desi murgi than the poultry murgi.
 Here desi murgi(country chicken) is not always available like Kolkata so broiler murgi’r mangsho is the only option for making this jhol er recipe.